 The Biostatistics and Data Management Core (BDMC) supports investigators from virtually all subspecialties of pediatric medicine and supports studies ranging from small, narrowly-defined basic science projects to large, multi-site clinical trials and observation studies.
 The BDMC is staffed by a director, deputy director, and data management/information technology managers, as well as approximately 15 additional staff members representing the disciplines of biostatistics, data management, information technology, and administration.

 Clinical Research Support Office

-The Clinical Trials Office (CTO) assists in the start-up, execution and completion of clinical research projects, in compliance with local and federal requirements.
+The Clinical Research Support Office (CRSO) assists in the start-up, execution and completion of clinical research projects, in compliance with local and federal requirements.
 The office maintains a staff of well-trained study coordinators and project managers who can be assigned to support any type of clinical research studies at Children's Hospital.
-The CTO Navigator is available to assist/guide investigators with any questions that arise during the design, start up, and execution of their clinical studies.
-The CTO also is also available to assist investigators with budget preparation, IRB submissions, and IND and IDE applications to the Food and Drug Administration The CTO maintains a highly trained staff with expertise on good clinical practices of clinical research, which ensures that study teams comply with all relevant regulatory requirements.
+The CRSO Navigator is available to assist/guide investigators with any questions that arise during the design, start up, and execution of their clinical studies.
+The CRSO also is also available to assist investigators with budget preparation, IRB submissions, and IND and IDE applications to the Food and Drug Administration The CRSO maintains a highly trained staff with expertise on good clinical practices of clinical research, which ensures that study teams comply with all relevant regulatory requirements.

 The Pathology Core Laboratory provides basic histopathology, research immunohistochemistry, tissue microarray, and laser capture microdissection services to researchers at Children's Hospital and within the surrounding academic community.